Dollar Crashes Massively Against Naira, Traders Now Sell at New Exchange Rate

 In recent weeks the CBN has introduced several policies notably the launch of the Nigerian Foreign Exchange Code (FX Code), which has created positive sentiments around the naira.

-At the launch, Olayemi Cardoso, governor of the Central Bank of Nigeria (CBN) said that the code would promote accountability, ensure compliance, and engender transparency in the country’s foreign exchange market.
+At the launch, Olayemi Cardoso, governor of the Central Bank of Nigeria (CBN) said the code would promote accountability, ensure compliance, and engender transparency in the country’s foreign exchange market.

 He emphasised that the Nigerian FX Code sets clear and enforceable standards for ethical conduct and governance in the foreign exchange market, addressing past challenges that undermined market integrity.